antoniog675/HTML-CSS-Portfolio-Project/README.md

 </ul>

-<ul>Bugs
+<ul><h2>Solved bugs</h2>
-    <li>When I deploy my website on the classes, the yoga video is not working, but on the gitpod server it works perfectly??</li>
+    <li>Yoga video on the classes section was not working when I deployed my website online, the issues was the file path was /assets/images/yoga-vid.mp4, to fix this I removed the forward slash in the beginning so that the path was now assets/images/yoga-vid.mp4 and this fixed the bug</li>
 </ul>

 <h2>Deployment</h2>